3 Programming Fundamentals in R (Part I)

 ## 3 Charlie 22 75.33 Non-binary

-3.6.2.2.2 Adding Rows
+3.7.2.2.2 Adding Rows

-What about if we recruited more participants and wanted to add them to our data frame (it is pretty small at the moment!)?
+What about if we recruited more participants and wanted to add them to our data frame (it is pretty small at the moment)?
 This is slightly more complicated, especially when we are dealing with data frames where each column (vector) is of a different data type.

-new_row <- data.frame(Name = "John", Age = 30, Score = 77.34, Gender = "Male")
+new_row <- data.frame(name = "John", age = 30, score = 77.34, gender = "Male")

-Then we can use the rbind() function to add the new row to your original data frame. rbind takes in two data frames and combines them together.
+Once we have this new data frame we can use the rbind() function to add the new row to your original data frame. rbind takes in two data frames and combines them together.
 The syntax is as follows:

 my_df <- rbind(my_df, new_row)